Audiology: Fallon Arnold

 Speech Pathology: Nyssa Johnson

-With a Master of Speech Pathology under her belt, Nyssa now works as a Student Support Services Speech Pathologist in the Department of Education and Training.
+With a Master of Speech Pathology and five years experience under her belt, Nyssa now works as a speech pathologist and key worker at Scope Australia in their early intervention team.

 Speech Pathology: Joanne Tran